knxd/knxd/README.md

     * You may now use global filters.

     * USB handling updated

+    * Most device-specific drivers are now split into a top part which translates KNX packets to wire format (usually CEMI), and a bottom part which transmits/receives the actual data.
+This enables extensive code sharing; knxd also can use TCP connections instead of actual serial devices.

   * Startup sequencing fixed: KNX packets will not be routed until all interfaces are ready.